alexgravx/amacs/README.md

 ## Windows

 You can configure a virtual environment with the packages provided in `requirements.txt`. \
-Install them with `pip install -r requirements.txr`
+Install them with `pip install -r requirements.txt`

 # Authors